This post is sponsored by Carma Project. All opinions are my own.

 One part of car maintenance that many people don’t often consider as part of the regular routine care necessary with owning a vehicle is staying on top of important recalls.

-A recall happens when a car manufacturer becomes aware of a problem, fault, or defect that can impact any of the different systems within your vehicle.
-This may be a wiring problem, ignition failure, airbag malfunction, engine issue, or many other aspects.
+A car manufacturer issues a safety recall to address a potential defect which may result in a safety risk.
+This could be a wiring problem, ignition failure, airbag malfunction, engine issue, or many other aspects.

 Staying on top of your vehicle’s recall status is an important way to ensure there are no unintended damages to your vehicle or injuries to your passengers from faulty equipment.
 But waiting for a notification to come in the mail and prioritizing those repairs isn’t always on the top of our minds.